The Knightly News

 60 Seconds on Virtual Learning: with Ms. Bowlding!

-Kingsman is making some very big changes next school year!
-The last day of school for the 2020-2021 School-year is June 25, but next year will be starting July 6!
-That’s because we will be starting a year-round school calendar.
-The new school calendar will have approximately the same amount of school days but give students consistent resources all year-round.
+Kingsman has made some very big changes this school year!
+The last day of school for the 2020-2021 School-year was June 25, and this school year began July 6!
+That’s because we started a year-round school calendar.
+The new school calendar has approximately the same amount of school days but gives students consistent resources all year-round.
 Students will still be able to thrive and excel at their own pace with the Competency Based Education Model that Kingsman offers, and they will also have consistent breaks for assessments, holidays and mental health check-in.
 The school calendar will have six weeks of learning, one week of assessments and one week off; with no school on Fridays starting October 8!
 Check out the information Ms. Kelly presented for more information!

 Ms. Brown, Ms.Aguzie, T. Young, S. Chambers, J. Bishop, Ms. Seawood, A. Bostic, D. Ford, E. Jack, T. Brown, N. Mathews, C. Harris, S. Hipps,